Harrytimbog/WOLF_MANAGER/README.md

 ## WOLF-PROJECT-MANAGER
-A basic blog built with Postgres, Ruby on Rails.
+A Project Management Tool built with Postgres, Ruby on Rails.
+Users can create personal projects, add tasks to each projects then drag and drop task according to the level of importance until each project is completed.

 ## Documentation